 In Doctor Who episode "Flesh and Stone", River arguably gives one about the Doctor.
 The army captain asks her "Do you trust this man?"
 She replies, "I absolutely trust him."
 "He's not some kind of madman?"
 In the exact same tone as before: "...
 I absolutely trust him."

-In Game of Thrones Catelyn agrees for one of Lord Walder's daughters to marry her son Robb.
+Catelyn agrees for one of Lord Walder's daughters to marry her son Robb.
 She relays that Lord Walder said that several of them would suitable.
 When asked to describe them she starts "One was..." and stops, apparently unable to think of a compliment and settling for confirming she's "suitable".

 Played with in an example found much later in the show Jaime Lannister ends up being forced to undergo an extremely painful surgical procedure in order to prevent the infection in the stump of his sword hand from spreading.
 For extra creepiness, the doctor presiding over this treatment is Qyburn, a mildly-psychotic Maester stripped of his rank and chain of study for immoral experimentation.
 Fortunately, the treatment works, and Jaime eventually compliments him on being "far better at this sort of work than Grand Maester Pycelle."
 He actually meant this as a genuine compliment, but Qyburn clearly doesn't think much of his former colleagues among the Maesters and even less of the admittedly corrupt Grand Maester, and only replies "Faint praise, my Lord."

-On one episode of The Fresh Prince of Bel-Air, Ashley is afraid that she won't make any friends at her new school.
+In one, Ashley is afraid that she won't make any friends at her new school.
 Phil says that she has a great personality.
 Her response?
 "Great!
 Now I'm ugly."

 Quite possibly used in Talent shows (e.g. The X Factor, American Idol) Use this as a way to appear positive, but in fact put down the contestant's possible vote.